Published: November 15, 2023

 kubectl describe ingress ray-cluster-ingress

-Similar to Kubernetes, Ray does not provide a native storage solution for log data.
-You need to manage the lifecycle of the logs by themselves.
-By default, Ray writes logs to files in the directory /tmp/ray/session_*/logs on each Ray pod's file system, including application and system logs.
+Ray doesn't provide native log storage, requiring manual lifecycle management.
+By default, Ray writes logs to /tmp/ray/session_*/logs on each pod's filesystem, including both application and system logs.

 apiVersion: v1